bjornhaavard/JS-framework-CA/README.md

 ## Project Overview

 This project is a comprehensive example of a Next.js application, demonstrating the use of modern web development practices and tools.
 It includes features such as server-side rendering, static site generation, and API routes.
+This is a example e-commerce site made for study purposes under Noroff guidance.

 ## Features